manifold-systems/manifold/manifold-core-parent/manifold/README.md

 You can think of a type manifold as a **_just-in-time_ code generator**.
 Essentially the Manifold framework plugs in and overrides the compiler's type resolver so that, via the `ITypeManifold` SPI, a type manifold can claim ownership of type names as the compiler encounters them and dynamically provide source code corresponding with the types.
-As a consequence this core functionality serves as a far more productive alternative to conventional code generation techniques, a long overdue advancement for static typing.
+As a consequence this core functionality serves as a productive alternative to conventional code generation techniques, a long overdue advancement for static typing.

 To begin with, because the framework plugs directly into the compiler, a code generator as a type manifold *is no longer a separate build step*.
 What's more a type manifold generates code on-demand as the compiler asks for types.
 Not only